Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 config CLI
 ~~~~~~~~~~

-Advanced users might want to customize the default quantization pattern and this is made possible by
+Advanced users might want to customize the default quantization pattern, and this is made possible by
 dumping a quantized model configuration to a `.json` file and quantizing again using the "-c"
 option.